-It was my second climbing adventure over 6000 m.
-The first one was in Bolivia where I climbed Huayna Potosi peak (6088 m.).
-Having already these two experiences, I have to admit that in compare to Huayna Potosi, climbing Tocllaraju was definitely much more difficult and exhausting.
-But of course I had also more satisfaction from the second summit, because it was much more technical than the first one and I could check myself in hard conditions.
+It was my second climbing adventure over 6,000m.
+My first experience was in Bolivia where I climbed the Huayna Potosi peak at 6,088m.
+In comparison, I believe that the climbingTocllaraju was more challenging than climbing Huayna Potosi.
+But of course, I had more satisfaction from the second summit, because it was much more technical than my first climb, and I could test myself against challenging conditions.

-How everything have started….
+How everything started…

 Because of the attitude we walked slowly.

-Some minutes after arriving to the top the weather started to change.
+Some minutes after arriving to the top, the weather started to change.
 So we did not have too much time to enjoy the views.